longnbh/maze-escape/README.md

 - **Big Project:** MAZE ESCAPE (INT2215_52 - Advanced Programming AY 23-24)

 ## 2. STRUCTURE AND TECHNIQUES USED INSIDE
+- Structure
+  - Main menu with 3 options: Play, Exit and High scores (to see 5 most recent highest scores)
+  - After tapping Play, screen will jump on the main gameplay with a maze and one single character.
+Time given is 30 seconds.
+  - If the player wins, a prompt will be available to ask them whether to continue or exit the game.
+  - If the time is over, a "Game over" notification will be displayed and a button "Exit" to quit game :(
 - Techniques used
   - Variables, loop (for with iterator, while) for game loop and others, control structure (if-else)
   - Files dividing techniques: 6 classes divided through declaration in header files and implementation through .cpp files.
-ALl of them would be used in main.cpp later
+ALl of them would be used in main.cpp after all
   - Basic data structures: vector, string, in-out file (fstream), 2D arrays.
   - Class: constructor and destructor
   - Random numbers generator
   - Some basic functions in the library SDL, along with the use of various pointers
-- Structure
-  - Main menu with 3 options: Play, Exit and High scores (to see 5 most recent highest scores)
-  - After tapping Play, screen will jump on the main gameplay with a maze and one single character.
-Time given is 30 seconds.
-  - If the player wins, a prompt will be available to ask them whether to continue or exit the game.
-  - If the time is over, a "Game over" notification will be displayed and a button "Exit" to quit game :(
 ### Game logic:
 Firstly, user will see a menu.
 And then, if they press "Play" - they would go into their game.
 Otherwise, pressing "High score" would let them see the five recently high scores.
 If users win, they will be asked whether to continue or exit the game.
 If the former is true, a new map (and also new walls & roads) would be there to play.
 When the time is over, a "game over" screen would display.